Most Stressful Cities for Workers

 Methodology

-To determine our ranking, we analyzed more than 170 census-defined places with a population of 150,000 or more via the U.S. Census Bureau.
-We compared these cities across eight weighted variables: average hours worked per week, average commute time, percentage of workers who commute before 7 a.m., percentage of workers who are not able to work remotely, single-income families, income growth rate, percentage of employees without health insurance and each city’s crime rate.
-Data for single-income families included families who live with children under 18.
-The income growth rate was calculated via median household income from 2020-2021.
+To determine our ranking, we analyzed 100 census-defined places with a population of 200,000 or more via the U.S. Census Bureau.
+We compared these cities across eight weighted variables: average hours worked per week, average commute time, percentage of workers who commute before 7 a.m., percentage of workers who are unable to work remotely, single-income families, year-over-year income growth rate, percentage of employees without health insurance and crime rate.
+The income growth rate was calculated via median household income from 2021-2022, which is the most recent data available.

 Each variable was graded on a 100-point scale.
 To determine an overall score, each city’s weighted average was calculated across all metrics.